Angus-Paillaugue/Twitter/README.md

  - [ ] Be able to delete file in new post creation
  - [x] Add possibility to change avatar and banner
  - [x] Fix search autocomplete
+ - [ ] Find a solution for hosting files of posts
  - [ ] Messages
      - [ ] Add possibility to block users
      - [x] Add mentioning to messages
      - [x] Add link parsing to messages
      - [ ] *Add possibility to delete message
+     - [ ] Add the possibility to send small files (maybe base64 encode them)
+     - [x] Add message seen

 ---